Evidence-Based Practices Make All the Difference in the BALM Family Recovery Program

 - The BALM program is loving rather than confrontational, in fact, love is at the heart of the Be A Loving Mirror Program.

 Could you see yourself helping families help their loved ones?
-The BALM offers two ways for you to do this: as a BALM Family Recovery Specialist teaching our BALM 12 Principles out in the community or as a BALM Family Recovery Life Coach, certified to not only teach the 12 Principles but to coach families on their recovery path.
+The BALM offers more than one way for you to do this: as a BALM Family Recovery Specialist teaching our BALM 12 Principles out in the community or as a BALM Family Recovery Life Coach, certified to not only teach the 12 Principles but to coach families on their recovery path.
 Make a difference in your community and in the world!
 Become a BALM Professional!
-To learn more call us at 1-888-998-2256 or click here to see a package that includes both programs for the tuition of just one!
+To learn more call us at 1-888-998-2256 or click here to see three ways to engage in our professional offerings.